vwkd/code-system/src/languages/rust/data type/generic.md

 ## Trait object

 - like trait bound, but
-- can resolve to concrete types at runtime
+- can resolve to concrete type at runtime
-- e.g. for return type of function can conditionally return different concrete types, generic collection over trait, etc.
+- e.g. for return type of function can conditionally return different concrete type, generic collection over trait, etc.
 - enables dynamic polymorphism
 - syntax is following generic name and colon and `dyn`, multiple separated by plus
 - shorthand without naming generic directly with `dyn MyTrait`, but can't reuse generic at multiple places